Transforming EU Governance: The Digital Integration through EBSI and GLASS: Introduction

 GLASS \footnote{ GLASS is funded within the EU Horizon 2020 research and innovation programme under grant agreement 959879} \cite{lo2022glass} provides a user-centric approach in which digital credentials are referenced within digital wallets owned and controlled by individuals.
 This eliminates the need for a third party to maintain trust.
 Citizens then have complete control over their identities and associated data.
 GLASS employs a trusted framework to enable the requester (often defined as the \emph{relying party}) to validate the verifiability of the issuer's verifiable credentials and digital signature.
-In the EU, these transfers must be compliant with the General Data Protection Regulation (GDPR) \cite{gobeo2022gdpr} and the incorporation of a legal framework for electronic Identification and Authentication and trust Services (eIDAS).
-As a result, the GLASS model is able to carry out procedures that are functional across borders and in a user-friendly manner, in order to support governments, citizens, organisations, and public services.
-The EBSI infrastructure provides a foundation element of this, and which can be used to provide trusted identity-checking services for citizens and trusted organisations.
+In the EU, these transfers must be compliant with the General Data Protection Regulation (GDPR) \cite{voigt2017eu} and the incorporation of a legal framework for electronic Identification and Authentication and trust Services (eIDAS).
+As a result, the GLASS model can carry out procedures that are functional across borders and user-friendly to support governments, citizens, organisations, and public services.
+The EBSI infrastructure provides a foundation element of this, which can be used to provide trusted identity-checking services for citizens and trusted organisations.
 This infrastructure can provide a distributed infrastructure that can reduce administrative burdens and thus connect public administrations across all the EU state members.

-In this paper, we investigate EBSI and GLASS and examine their approaches to handling identity, security and privacy.
+This paper investigates EBSI and GLASS and examines their approaches to handling identity, security and privacy.
 In addition, we investigate the viable integration of GLASS and EBSI models.
-Overall, it focuses on a distributed, secure, and scalable e-Government architecture that integrates the GLASS \cite{glass_definition, GLASS-home} and EBSI (European Blockchain Services Infrastructure) projects \cite{EBSI-ec-dbb-wiki-home}.
-Both of these projects use permissioned blockchains and distributed ledger methods, in order to ensure security and privacy and can address some of the weaknesses of current e-government systems and the interoperability between governance departments.
-In order to provide improved resilience, GLASS has the option to use IPFS (InterPlanetary File System).
+Overall, it focuses on a distributed, secure, and scalable e-Government architecture that integrates the GLASS \cite{glass_definition} and EBSI (European Blockchain Services Infrastructure) projects \cite{EBSI}.
+Both of these projects use permissioned blockchains and distributed ledger methods to ensure security and privacy and address some of the weaknesses of current e-government systems and the interoperability between governance departments.
+GLASS can use IPFS (InterPlanetary File System) to provide improved resilience.